Skip to main content

 • Protect proprietary website content from being embedded by unauthorized third parties

-• Control content distribution channels to ensure resources are only displayed on authorized websites
+• Control content distribution channels to ensure resources are displayed only on authorized websites

 IP Allowlist and Blocklist Configuration